 - MRC will not support or make any contribution to any political party or to any candidate for political office.

 - MRC will provide information about all major candidates running for election and the pros and cons of ballot issues, drawing on the resources of nonpartisan groups such as the League for Women Voters.

-- MRC will assist all consumers to use their right to vote irrespective of the consumers' choice of candidates or position on issues.
+- Upon request, MRC will refer consumers to community resources that facilitate voter access, irrespective of the consumer's choice of candidates or position on issues.